 Coverage against losses due to total loss (damaged beyond repair)

 Access to valuable add-on covers that extend the coverage of the primary plan

 Vehicle insurance for your two-wheeler should provide more comprehensive coverage that includes coverage against damages to your vehicle and third-party liabilities.
 It should also offer you access to a wide range of add-ons that add value to the primary policy.

 It is recommended you purchase the Comprehensive Bike Insurance Plan for broader coverage since it comes bundled with the Third-party Liability Plan and Own Damage cover.
 Additionally, you have the option to include the Zero Depreciation add-on that extends the insurance coverage for your vehicle.

-Here are some commonly asked questions about the Zero Depreciation add-on and Comprehensive Bike Insurance Plan.
+Here are some commonly asked questions about the Zero Depreciation add-on and Comprehensive Bike Plan.

-While you may have to pay a higher premium, the Comprehensive Bike Insurance Plan, along with the Zero Depreciation add-on cover, helps you save out-of-pocket expenses since depreciation is not considered during the claim settlement.
+While you may have to pay a higher premium, the Comprehensive Bike policy, along with the Zero Depreciation add-on cover, helps you save out-of-pocket expenses since depreciation is not considered during the claim settlement.

-If you are planning to buy a new two-wheeler or own a new vehicle, it is suggested that you opt for the Zero Dep add-on with the Comprehensive Bike Insurance Plan.
+If you are planning to buy a new two-wheeler or own a new vehicle, it is suggested that you opt for the Zero Dep add-on with the Comprehensive Bike Policy.

 Want to post any comments?